The case for 4-bit precision: k-bit Inference Scaling Laws: Results Analysis

 \subsection{Bit-level Inference Scaling Laws}

-The main results are shown in Figure~\ref{fig:scaling_laws}, which depicts the mean zero-shot accuracy over Lambada, PiQA, Hellaswag, and Windogrande, given the total number of bits for OPT, BLOOM, Pythia, and GPT-2 for 3 to 16-bit parameters.
+The main results are shown in Figure~\ref{fig:scaling_laws}, which depicts the mean zero-shot accuracy over Lambada, PiQA, HellaSwag, and Windogrande, given the total number of bits for OPT, BLOOM, Pythia, and GPT-2 for 3 to 16-bit parameters.

-We make the following observations: \begin{enumerate} \itemsep=-0em \item For a given zero-shot performance, 4-bit precision yields optimal scaling for almost all model families and model scales. \item Scaling curves are almost parallel, which indicates that bit-level scaling is mostly independent of scale.
+We make the following observations: \begin{enumerate} \itemsep=-0em \item For a given zero-shot performance, 4-bit precision yields optimal scaling for almost all model families and model scales.
+The only exception is BLOOM-176B where 3-bit is slightly but not significantly better. \item Scaling curves are almost parallel, which indicates that bit-level scaling is mostly independent of scale.
 An exception to this is 3-bit quantization. \item Pythia and OPT are unstable for 3-bit inference where performance is close to random (35\%) for the largest Pythia/OPT models. \end{enumerate}